 If you already have an existing zookeeper cluster and would like to reuse it, you don't need to prepare the machines for running ZooKeeper.

-To run Pulsar on bare metal, you will need:
+To run Pulsar on bare metal, you are recommended to have:

 - At least 6 Linux machines or VMs

 - A single DNS name covering all of the Pulsar broker hosts